Oscar Dunn: Reconstruction era and politics

-Running for lieutenant governor, he beat a white candidate for the nomination, W. Jasper Blackburn, the former mayor of Minden in Webster Parish, by a vote of fifty-four to twenty-seven.
-The Warmoth-Dunn Republican ticket was elected, 64,941 to 38,046.
-That was considered the rise of the Radical Republican influence in state politics.
+Running for lieutenant governor, he defeated a white candidate — W. Jasper Blackburn, the former mayor of Minden in Webster Parish — for the nomination by a vote of 54 to 27.
+The Warmoth-Dunn Republican ticket was elected, 64,941 to 38,046: That was considered the rise of the Radical Republican influence in state politics.
 Dunn was inaugurated lieutenant governor on June 13, 1868.
 He was also the President pro tempore of the Louisiana State Senate.
 He was a member of the Printing Committee of the legislature, which controlled a million-dollar budget.
 He also served as President of the Metropolitan Police, which had an annual budget of nearly one million dollars.
 It struggled to maintain peace in a volatile political atmosphere, especially after the New Orleans Riot of 1866.
 In 1870, Dunn served on the board of trustees and Examining Committee for Straight University, a historically black college founded in the city.

 The Republicans developed severe internal conflicts.
 Although elected with Warmoth, as the governor worked toward Fusionist goals, Dunn became allied with the Custom House faction, which was led by Stephen B. Packard and tied in with federal patronage jobs.
 They had differences with the Warmoth-Pinchback faction, and challenged it for leadership of the party.
 Warmoth had been criticized for appointing white Democrats to state positions, encouraging alliances with Democrats, and his failure to advance civil rights for blacks.
 William Pitt Kellogg, whom Warmoth had helped gain election as U.S. Senator in 1868, also allied with Packard and was later elected as governor of the state.

 Because of Dunn's wide connections and influence in the city, his defection to the Custom House faction meant that he would take many Republican ward clubs with him in switching allegiance, especially those made up of African Americans rather than Afro-Creoles (the mixed-race elite that had been established as free before the war).
 For the Radical Republicans, the city was always more important to their political power than were the rural parishes.

 Dunn made numerous political enemies during this period.
 According to The New York Times, Dunn "had difficulties with Harry Lott", a Rapides Parish member of the Louisiana House of Representatives (1868–1870, 1870–1872).
 He also had differences with his eventual successor as lieutenant governor, State Senator P.B.S.
 Pinchback over policy, leadership, and direction.